l33tdaima/l33tdaima/p450m/README.md

  / \   \
 2   4   7

-Given key to delete is 3.
+Explanation: Given key to delete is 3.
 So we find the node with value 3 and delete it.

-One valid answer is [5,4,6,2,null,null,7], shown in the following BST.

     5
    / \
   4   6
  /     \
 2       7
+One valid answer is [5,4,6,2,null,null,7], shown in the above BST.

-Another valid answer is [5,2,6,null,4,null,7].
+Please notice that another valid answer is [5,2,6,null,4,null,7] and it's also accepted.
     5
    / \
   2   6